mlin6436/GenAI/prompts.md

 Use case: Always get ChatGPT's opinion on your work first before sending it to an editor.

+**Get ChatGPT to write in your style**

+> Prompt: "Analyze the writing style from the text below and write a 200 word piece on [insert topic]"

 **Plan your day more effectively**

 > Prompt: "Help me create a prioritised to-do list for the day based on the following tasks: [List your tasks]."